Neshke/neshke/README.md

 <a href="#"><img src="https://raw.githubusercontent.com/onemarc/tech-icons/main/icons/vitejs-dark.svg" width="40"></a>
 <a href="#"><img src="https://raw.githubusercontent.com/tandpfun/skill-icons/refs/heads/main/icons/AWS-Dark.svg" width="40"></a>

+---

+## 🌐 XE.com Experience

+**Role:** Frontend Engineer

+- Led the migration of XE.com’s main web platform from Vue 2/Vuex to Vue 3/Pinia and JavaScript to TypeScript
+- Architected and implemented new features for international money transfer, currency conversion, and user onboarding
+- Built reusable UI components and design systems for high-traffic fintech applications
+- Collaborated with backend, QA, and product teams to deliver secure, scalable solutions
+- Optimized performance and accessibility for millions of global users
+- Automated CI/CD pipelines and improved code quality with testing and linting tools

+---

 Welcome to my GitHub profile!
 I'm a passionate **Software Engineer** specializing in modern web development, with a focus on building high-performance, scalable applications using the Vue.js ecosystem and TypeScript.